opaque-systems/atls-python/python-package/README.md

 The appraisal of an attestation document takes the place of the typical PKI-based certificate validation performed during regular TLS.
-By appraising an attestation document via `Validator`s, the `AttestedTLSContext` class binds the TLS handshake not to a PKI-backed entity but to a genuine TEE.
+By appraising an attestation document via `Validator`s, the `ATLSContext` class binds the TLS handshake not to a PKI-backed entity but to a genuine TEE.

 ## Sample Usage